-The Board of Directors of the San Lorenzo Valley Water District invite you to attend public meetings to express your views and opinions.
+The Board of Directors of the SLVWD invite you to attend its meeting to express your views and opinions.
 Regularly scheduled Board meetings are on the 1st and 3rd Thursdays of every month.
-Meetings start at 6:30 PM.
-Please visit the SLVWD's calendar for meeting information at: https://www.slvwd.com/calendar.
+Meetings start at 5:30 PM.
+Please visit the SLVWD's calendar for meeting information at: